-2.4 Throughout our curriculum we will provide activities and opportunities for children to develop the skills they need to identify risks and stay safe.
+2.4 Throughout our curriculum, we will provide activities and opportunities for children to develop the skills they need to identify risks and stay safe.
 This will also be extended to include material that will encourage our children to develop essential life skills.
-Our SRE curriculum, PHSCE curriculum and IT curriculum provide experiences, knowledge and skills to keep children safe in this ever changing world.
+Our SRE curriculum, PHSCE curriculum and IT curriculum provide experiences, knowledge and skills to keep children safe in this everchanging world.
 We will work with other agencies such as the NSPCC and Healthworks to assist us in raising awareness of safeguarding issues with our children.
+A further example of this is our work with Operation Encompass - providing sessions in healthy relationships to Year 2 and year 5 children, providing resources for school to use in relation to healthy relationships and also working with the police safeguarding officer, providing a termly drop in service for families and parents who are experiencing/have witnessed domestic violence.